Option-Aware Adversarial Inverse Reinforcement Learning for Robotic Control: PROPOSED APPROACH

 To sum up, we can train the hierarchical policy $\pi_{\theta}$ and $\pi_{\phi}$ by maximizing the directed information to enhance the directed causal relationship between the latent contexts $Z_{0:T}$ and trajectories $X_{0:T}$ shown as Figure \ref{fig:1}.
 To realize this, we additionally introduce a variational posterior $P_{\omega}$ and update it together with $\pi_{\theta}$ and $\pi_{\phi}$ in a Variational Autoencoder (VAE) \cite{DBLP:journals/corr/KingmaW13} framework.
-As shown in Figure \ref{fig:2}, for the optimization of $L^{DI}$ (i.e., Equation \eqref{equ:15}), at each timestep $t$, $\pi_{\phi}$ and $P_{\omega}$ form a conditional VAE between $Z_t$ and $X_t$, which is conditioned on the history information, i.e., $(X_{0:t-1},Z_{0:t-1})$, with the prior distribution of $Z_t$ provided by $\pi_{\theta}$.
-Compared with the VAE objective (i.e., Equation \eqref{equ:100}), $\pi_{\phi}$ and $P_{\omega}$ in $L^{DI}$ work as the encoder and decoder respectively; $\pi_{\theta}$ provides the prior, which corresponds to $prior^U(\cdot)$; the second term in $L^{DI}$ represents the reconstruction accuracy like the first term in Equation \eqref{equ:100}, and the regularizer term in Equation \eqref{equ:100} is neglected (i.e., $\beta=0$).
-Note that $P_{\omega}$ uses sequential data, i.e., $(X_{0:t},Z_{0:t-1})$, as input and thus are implemented with RNN, of which the details are provided in Appendix \ref{rnn-imp}.
-This VAE-like framework provides convergence guarantee, with which we can train the hierarchical policy in an end-to-end manner, instead of learning the high-level and low-level policy separately in two different training schemes like in \cite{DBLP:conf/iclr/SharmaSRK19}.
+As shown in Figure \ref{fig:2}, for the optimization of $L^{DI}$ (Equation \ref{equ:15}) which is a VAE-like objective function, at each timestep $t$, $\pi_{\phi}$ and $P_{\omega}$ form a conditional VAE between $Z_t$ and $X_t$, which is conditioned on the history, i.e., $(X_{0:t-1},Z_{0:t-1})$, with the prior distribution of $Z_t$ provided by $\pi_{\theta}$.
+Note that $P_{\omega}$ uses sequential data, i.e., $(X_{0:t},Z_{0:t-1})$, as input and thus are implemented with RNN, of which the details are in Appendix \ref{rnn-imp}.
+With this framework, we can train the hierarchical policy in an end-to-end manner, instead of learning the high- and low-level policy separately in two training schemes like in \cite{DBLP:conf/iclr/SharmaSRK19}.
 Moreover, in \cite{DBLP:conf/iclr/SharmaSRK19}, they overlook the first entropy term in the first line of Equation \eqref{equ:13} directly and get a negative lower bound of the positive directed information, which is trivial to solve.